 So the first thing to remember: you are being called.
 I'm a provocation.
 I am calling you forth.
-Listen to it, and not only listen, respond; and not only respond, accept the challenge for the journey.
+Listen to it; and not only listen, respond; and not only respond, accept the challenge for the journey.

-The journey is arduous, it is going to be difficult.
-It is very inconvenient to go into the unknown because you have to move away from your securities, away from your comforts, away from all that you have belonged to up to now: your identities.
-But only when you move away from yourself do you come to yourself, because that which you think yourself to be right now is not your real nature.
-It is a deception that you have managed; it is a hallucination, it is auto-hypnosis.
+The journey is arduous.
+It is going to be difficult; it is very inconvenient to go into the unknown, because you have to move away from your securities, away from your comforts, away from all that you have belonged to up to now - your identities.
+But only when you move away from yourself do you come to yourself.
+Because that which you think yourself to be right now is your real nature.
+It is a deception that you have managed; it is a hallucination, it is an auto-hypnosis.

-P. D. Ouspensky talks many times about a certain law he calls "the law of the seeds."
-It is of tremendous significance to understand it.
-Have you ever seen a big oak tree?
-In its lifespan it will create billions and billions of seeds.
-But not all will become trees; out of a million seeds, maybe one will become an oak tree, others will be lost.
+P.D.
+Ouspensky talks many times about a certain law; he calls it 'the law of the seeds'. it is of tremendous significance to understand it.
+Have you ever watched a big oak tree?
+In its lifespan it will create billions and billions of seeds, but all will not become trees.
+Out of a million seeds maybe one will become an oak tree, others will be lost.
 Nature produces very extravagantly knowing well that many are called but many don't listen.
 A million seeds are produced so that one seed can become an oak.
 Millions of people are born so that one person can become a Christ or a Buddha or a Krishna.
 Remember this law of the seeds.

-Even in man...
-An ordinary man, a normal man, will make at least four thousand to six thousand ejaculations in his life.
+Even in man... an ordinary man, a normal man, will make at least four thousand to six thousand ejaculations in his life.
 Each ejaculation carries millions of life-cells.
 Out of millions of life-cells, perhaps one will reach to the woman's egg; the woman will become pregnant.
-Out of millions of life-cells, perhaps one...
+Out of millions life-cells, perhaps one....

-You will be surprised: a single male body could populate the whole earth if all the seeds became embodied.
-A single human body is enough; a single male is enough to populate the whole earth because each ejaculation carries millions of life-cells, and in a whole life there are four thousand to six thousand ejaculations.
-And I am talking about a normal person; I am not talking about the supernormal or the abnormal.
+You will be surprised: a single male body could populate the whole earth if the seeds became embodied.
+A single human body is enough; a single male is enough to populate the whole earth - because each ejaculation carries millions of life-cells, and in a whole life there are four thousand to six thousand ejaculations.
+And I am talking about a normal human persons; I am not talking about the supernormal or the abnormal.
 The supernormal has no ejaculations.
 His energy starts moving into different dimensions.
 The abnormal is a maniac.

 Just a few days ago I received a letter from a bride.
-She wrote, "I am afraid that I married a sex maniac.
+She wrote, 'I am afraid I married a sex maniac.
 My husband never leaves me alone.
 He makes love to me all day long: while I am in the shower, while I am cooking breakfast, while I am making the beds and even while my back is turned to him.
-Can you tell me what to do?"
-Signed, "Exhausted."

-The name is given, but I will not tell you the name because the husband is here.
-And there was a postscript, a small note: "P.S.
-Please excuse the jerky handwriting."
+Can you tell me what to do?
+Signed, Exhausted.'
+The name is given but I will not tell you the name because the husband is here.
+And there was a post-script, a small not: 'P.S.
+Please excuse the jerky handwriting.'